XINEXPORT/chatgpt-ai-healthapp/README.md

 - in your terminal, type 'npm run dev' and hit enter

+- open a 2nd terminal and cd server
+  - type node app.js <- this will start the server

 - make sure to run 'npm run prettier' before pushing your changes

 - if you make any package installs or config changes, be sure to tell the team to do an 'npm i' when they pull the latest changes